Electricity

 Entry requirements

 South African nationals require both a visa and a valid passport for entry to Bermuda.
-Passports should be valid for at least 45 days beyond intended period of stay.
+Passports should be valid for at least 45 days beyond the intended period of stay.

 Useful contacts